 In the fourteenth century, there were two ways of writing poetry in English.
 Chaucer’s rhyming, syllable-counting iambic pentameter exemplifies one tradition.
 This course makes a survey of the other tradition, known today as alliterative poetry.
 Among the poems we will read are tales of King Arthur’s court, the story of a resurrected corpse discovered in London, and a wild allegorical dream vision starring such characters as Bribery and Truth.
-We ask how this poetry is formally organized, where this form of writing comes from, and why medieval English writers chose to use it.
+We ask how this poetry is formally organized and why medieval English writers chose to use it in a variety of literary genres.
 No prior knowledge of Middle English required.

 What is Middle English alliterative poetry?

 Seek St. Truth (William Langland’s Piers Plowman)